-Disclosures on Risk Based Capital (Pillar III of Basel Framework) For the year ended 31 December 2017
+Disclosures on Risk Based Capital (Pillar III of Basel Framework)

 Background: The disclosures under Pillar III of Basel III are made according to revised 'Guidelines on Risk Based Capital Adequacy' (Revised Regulatory Capital Framework for banks in line with Basel-III) for banks issued by Bangladesh Bank (Central Bank of Bangladesh).
 These qualitative and quantitative disclosures are intended to complement the Minimum Capital Requirement (MCR) under Pillar I and the Supervisory Review Process (SRP) under Pillar II of Basel III.
 The provision of meaningful information about common key risk metrics to market participants is a fundamental estimation of a sound banking system.
 The purpose of market discipline is to disclose relevant information on capital adequacy in relation to various risk of the bank so that stakeholders can assess the position of a bank regarding holding of assets and to identify the risks relating to the assets, risk exposures, risk assessment processes and capital adequacy to meet probable loss of assets as well as can make the economic decision.

 The disclosure framework does not conflict with requirements under accounting standards as set by Bangladesh Bank from time to time.
 The following principles aim to provide a solid foundation for achieving transparent, high-quality Pillar III risk disclosures that will enable users to better understand and compare a bank's business and its risks.
-For each separate risk area (e.g. investment, market, operational, banking book interest rate risk, equity) banks describe its risk management objectives and policies, including:
+For each separate risk area (e.g. investment, market, operational, banking book profit rate risk, equity etc.) banks describe its risk management objectives and policies, including:

-- o strategies and processes - o the structure and organization of the relevant risk management function - o the scope and nature of risk reporting and/or measurement systems policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges.
+- Strategies and processes - The structure and organization of the relevant risk management function - The scope and nature of risk reporting and/or measurement systems policies for hedging and/or mitigating risk.